MVIG-SJTU/AlphaPose/doc/run.md

 - `--detbatch`: Batch size for the detection network.
 - `--posebatch`: Maximum batch size for the pose estimation network.
 If you met OOM problem, decrease this value until it fit in the memory.
 - `--sp`: Run the program using a single process.
 Windows users need to turn this flag on.
+- `--inp_dim`: The input size of detection network.
+The inp_dim should be multiple of 32.
+Default is 608.

 ## Examples
 - **Run AlphaPose for all images in a folder ,save the results in the format of CMU-Pose and save the images**: